JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-3/index.md

 };
 ```

-/////

-//// from here!

-////

-If `Totals` and `GameGrid` are far appart they do not share a common parent (only a common ancestor higher up in the tree).
-That means we can't call the `useGames` hook here and pass some props down without resortingto prop-drilling, as explained above.
+If `Totals` and `GameGrid` are far apart they don't share a common parent (only a common ancestor higher up in the tree).
+That means we can't call the `useGames` hook here and pass some props down without resorting to prop-drilling, as explained above.

 For now we're going to call `useGames` inside each of our components: